soportewebmilan/whatsapp-cloud-api/README.md

 ![](https://netflie.es/wp-content/uploads/2022/05/whatsapp_cloud_api_banner-1.png)

+> **_IMPORTANT:_** This package is based on [netflie/whatsapp-cloud-api](https://github.com/netflie/whatsapp-cloud-api).
+This package adds support to send Carousel Templates and use OOP to send Templates

 ## What It Does
 This package makes it easy for developers to access [WhatsApp Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api "WhatsApp Cloud API") service in their PHP code.